William Swainson: Works on natural history

 Swainson was at times quite critical of the works of others and, later in life, others in turn became quite critical of him.

 Apart from the common and scientific names of many species, it is for the quality of his illustrations that he is best remembered.
-His friend William Elford Leach, head of zoology at the British Museum, encouraged him to experiment with lithography for his book Zoological Illustrations (1820–23).
+His friend William Elford Leach, head of zoology at the British Museum, encouraged him to experiment with lithography for his book Zoological Illustrations (1820–1823).
 Swainson became the first illustrator and naturalist to use lithography, which was a relatively cheap means of reproduction and did not require an engraver.
 He began publishing many illustrated works, mostly serially.
 Subscribers received and paid for fascicles, small sections of the books, as they came out, so that the cash flow was constant and could be reinvested in the preparation of subsequent parts.
-As book orders arrived, the monochrome lithographs were hand-coloured, according to colour reference images, known as 'pattern plates', which were produced by Swainson himself.
-It was his early adoption of this new technology and his natural skill of illustration that in large part led to his fame.
+As book orders arrived, the monochrome lithographs were hand-coloured, according to colour reference images, known as ‘pattern plates’, which were produced by Swainson himself.
+It was his early adoption of this new technology and his natural skill in illustration that in large part led to his fame.

-When in March 1822 Leach was forced to resign from the British Museum due to ill health, Swainson applied to replace him, but the post was given to John George Children.
-Soon after his first marriage in 1823, Swainson visited Paris and formed friendships with Georges Cuvier, Étienne Geoffroy Saint-Hilaire, and other eminent French naturalists.
-Upon his return to London, he was employed by Messrs.
-Longman as editor for the natural history departments of Lardner's Cabinet Cyclopedia.
+When Leach was forced to resign from the British Museum due to ill health, Swainson applied to replace him, but the post was given to John George Children.
 Swainson continued with his writing, the most influential of which was the second volume of Fauna Boreali-Americana (1831), which he wrote with John Richardson.
 This series (1829–1837) was the first illustrated zoological study to be funded in part by the British government.
-He also produced a second series of Zoological Illustrations (1832–33), three volumes of William Jardine's Naturalist's Library, and eleven volumes of Lardner's Cabinet Cyclopedia; he had signed a contract with the London publishers Longman to produce fourteen illustrated volumes of 300 pages in this series, one to be produced quarterly.
+He also produced a second series of Zoological Illustrations (1832–1833), three volumes of William Jardine's Naturalist's Library, and eleven volumes of Dionysius Lardner's Cabinet Cyclopedia; he had signed a contract with London publisher Longman to produce fourteen illustrated volumes of 300 pages in this series, one to be produced quarterly.